JosePabloGFnl/Prize-Collecting-Travelling-Salesman-Problem/README.md

 As for the one in the heuristic_2.jl file is based the Cheapest Insertion heuristic.

-Both heuristics use Utils.jl to calculate the minimum profit to be used in the while loop.
+Both heuristics use minimum_profit.jl to calculate the minimum profit to be used in the while loop.

 A local search swap-move is executed in local_search.jl.
 This is applied to both heuristics to try to improve the given results.